An Empirical Analysis of Feature Engineering for Predictive Modeling: Results Analysis

 The vector $x$ represents the input vector, the vector $w$ represents the weights, and the scalar variable $b$ represents the bias.
 The symbol $\phi$ represents the transfer function.
-The experiments in this paper used the rectifier transfer function \cite{glorot2011deep} for hidden neurons and a simple identity linear function for output neurons.
-The weights and biases are adjusted, as the neural network is trained.
+This paper's experiments used the rectifier transfer function \cite{glorot2011deep} for hidden neurons and a simple identity linear function for output neurons.
+The weights and biases are adjusted as the neural network is trained.
 A deep neural network contains many layers of these neurons, where each layer can form the input (represented by $x$) into the next layer.
-This allows the neural network to be adjusted to perform many mathematical operations, and can explain some of the results shown in Figure \ref{fig:error_dann}.
-The neural network can easily add, sum and multiply.
-This made the counts, diff, power, and rational polynomial engineered features all relatively easy to synthesize, by using layers of Equation \ref{eq:neuron}.
+This fact allows the neural network to be adjusted to perform many mathematical operations and explain some of the results shown in Figure \ref{fig:error_dann}.
+The neural network can easily add, sum, and multiply.
+This fact made the counts, diff, power, and rational polynomial engineered features all relatively easy to synthesize by using layers of Equation \ref{eq:neuron}.